 The following skin disorders can be treated with ultraviolet phototherapy.
 Approximate treatment times and number of sessions required are listed.
 Initially, treatments are given 1 to 3 times per week.
 These vary depending on the degree of skin involvement and with the skin disease.

 Psoralen and Ultraviolet A Phototherapy (PUVA) combines the administration of psoralen (OxsoralenTM) with UVA light exposure 2 to 3 days per week.
-Oxsoralen (which can be applied topically or taken orally) makes the skin more sensitive to UVA.
-PUVA has been associated an elevated risk of non-melanoma skin cancers and melanoma in psoriasis patients, and is not offered as a phototherapy at MedDerm.
+PUVA has been associated with an elevated risk of non-melanoma skin cancers and melanoma in psoriasis patients, and is not offered as a phototherapy at MedDerm.

 Photodynamic Therapy (PDT) is effective for the treatment of actinic keratoses (precancers of the skin) and thin non-melanoma skin cancers (superficial basal cell carcinoma and superficial squamous cell carcinoma).
 PDT can also be used to improve acne vulgaris, sebaceous gland enlargement and large pore size.
 PDT is a two-step procedure that is done on an outpatient basis.

 First a "penetration enhancer" (such as an enzyme mask and/or mirconeedling device) is applied to the skin.
 Then a photosensitizing medication called aminolevulinic acid (ALA or Levulan) is applied.
 It is selectively absorbed by precancerous and cancerous skin cells, as well as sebaceous glands.
 It is allowed to “incubate” on the skin for 45 to 120 minutes prior to exposure to therapeutic light (Blu-U).
 The skin cells that have absorbed the ALA photosensitizer are then “activated” to and destroyed via a photochemical reaction.